zenml-io/blog.zenml.io/_posts/2022-10-27-pytorch-experiment-tracking.md

 In this post, I will show you how to turn vanilla PyTorch codes into a production-ready ML pipeline that can be run on any cloud infrastructure while incorporating the best practices of MLOps.
-Next, I'll also show how you can easily incorporate experiment trackers like [Weights & Biases](https://wandb.ai/) (W&B).
+Next, I'll also show how you can easily manage access credentials and include components like experiment trackers into your pipeline.

 By the end of the post, you'll learn how to -

 + Transform a vanilla PyTorch code into ZenML pipelines.
 + Visualize the pipeline on an interactive dashboard.
-+ Configure a Secrets Manager to securely store API keys.
++ Configure a Secrets Manager to securely store and retrieve API keys.
-+ Use the W&B Experiment Tracker to log results and share them.
++ Use the [Weights & Biases](https://wandb.ai/) (W&B) Experiment Tracker to log results and share them.

 For those who prefer video, I showcased this during a community session on October 26, 2022.
 Otherwise, let's dive in!